Diego Rolán

-Diego Alejandro Rolán Silva (born 24 March 1993) is a Uruguayan professional footballer who plays as a striker.
+Diego Alejandro Rolán Silva (born 24 March 1993) is a Uruguayan professional footballer who last played as a striker for Peñarol.

 Club career

 Defensor Sporting

 Rolan came up from the youth development squads of Defensor Sporting, being graduated to the first team in 2011.
 On 28 August 2011, he made his official debut in a 1–1 draw against Cerrito.
 On 13 November 2011, he scored his first official goal against Cerro Largo FC.
 His second goal came on 26 February 2012, in the 84th minute to take the lead for Defensor against Nacional in Montevideo which ended 2–2.
 On 23 September, he scored a hat-trick during a 4–1 win over Progreso.
 On 17 November, he scored another hat-trick, this time in a 4–0 win over Bella Vista.

 Bordeaux

 After his breakthrough at the 2013 South American Youth Championship, several big teams in Europe were reportedly interested in signing Rolan.
 On 11 February 2013, he signed a contract with Ligue 1 side FC Girondins de Bordeaux.